niel-lambrechts/nfit/README.md

 This suite helps in optimising resource utilisation, ensuring critical workloads have the guaranteed CPU they need, while identifying potential savings by accurately sizing less critical workloads or standby systems.

+To provide maximum flexibility, nFit can process this performance data from two distinct sources:

+1. Direct NMON File Processing (Quick Start)

+For users who want to analyse existing NMON files without a complex setup, nFit can directly process a directory full of standard .nmon files.
+This is the fastest way to get started and is ideal for ad-hoc analysis, proof-of-concept projects, or analysing data from systems that are not part of a centralised monitoring solution.
+The only prerequisite is having a collection of NMON data files.

+2. Time-Series Database Integration (Enterprise Monitoring)

+For continuous, long-term monitoring and analysis, nFit integrates seamlessly with a time-series database stack.
+This method is recommended for environments where performance data is centrally collected and stored.
+It typically involves using njmon to feed performance data into an InfluxDB database, which can then be visualised with Grafana.

-This program requires NMON with InfluxDB Time-Series DB and Grafana Graphing Engine.
-For more information, refer to [njmon Intro and Update](https://www.ibm.com/support/pages/njmon-intro-and-update).
-For installation, refer to [njmon + InfluxDB + Grafana Series 10: nimon Intro & Setup](https://www.youtube.com/watch?v=9_wG9H60AGg) by Nigel Griffiths.
+For more information on setting up this stack, refer to [njmon Intro and Update](https://www.ibm.com/support/pages/njmon-intro-and-update).
+For a detailed installation guide, see [njmon + InfluxDB + Grafana Series 10: nimon Intro & Setup](https://www.youtube.com/watch?v=9_wG9H60AGg) by Nigel Griffiths.

 ## 🚀 QuickStart